CodeTanim/art-engine/README.md

 ## Next steps

-- Login Features: In the upcoming releases, we're planning to introduce user login functionality, allowing personal galleries and saved artworks.
+- Login Features: In the upcoming releases, I am planning to introduce user login functionality, allowing personal galleries and saved artworks.
-- Custom AI Model: Currently, we're leveraging an open-source AI model for image generation.
-Our future goal is to build and train our own model to provide unique and customized art experiences for our users.
+- Custom AI Model: Currently,I am leveraging an open-source AI model for image generation.
+My future goal is to build and train my own model to provide unique and customized art experiences for users.
+- Also need to update the **Example Prompts** page to contain some of the best prompts for image generations.